mariatabanelli/embodied-feedback-dog/README.md

 Created by Maria Tabanelli.

-Built with SunFounder PiDog, Raspberry Pi, Python, OSC, and TouchDesigner.
+Built with AI PiDog, Raspberry Pi, Python, OSC, and TouchDesigner.